FAQs

 • Bring your own water, snacks and anything else you need to have a successful run (e.g. hat, gloves, jacket, etc.).
 You aren’t required to bring your book, but it’s nice to have on hand for the post-run discussion.

 • Each run has a different length depending on the book.
-Runs based on full length books are typically 3-5 miles and no more than 8.
+Runs based on full length books are typically 3-5 miles.

-• We typically run an easy/recovery pace of between 11 minutes per mile to 13 minutes per mile.
+• We set the pace at an 11 minute per mile pace, but often run slower than this due to pedestrian traffic and stoplights.
 To get the most out of the experience, it’s recommended you be able to comfortably run the entire distance at that pace.

 You are welcome to bike any of the runs.
 Please keep in mind that the routes are designed for running, and we won’t be able to ensure your safety.